francescogra/DataAnalysisExam/README.md

 # Cardiovascular Study Dataset - Predicting Heart Disease of Patients

-# Cardiovascular Study Dataset

-<p>This repository contains the Project Notebook for Fondamenti di Analisi Dati, a Data Science subject taught at University of Catania.</p>
+<p>This repository contains the Project Notebook for Data Analysis, a Data Science subject taught at University of Catania.</p>

 <p>This repository has only eductional purposes, so it is freely usable (just put the link of this repository as a reference in your README file if you do).</p>